Last December was Jump Festa, an annual event organized by Japanese publisher Shueisha celebrating One Piece and many other major properties.

 Jean Baptiste Akira Hattori (June 2008 – Dec 2010)

-I hardly remember anything expect that our planning meetings over the phone were extraordinarily long, and that he would make preposterous demands that were really hard to keep up with.
+I hardly remember anything except that our planning meetings over the phone were extraordinarily long, and that he would make preposterous demands that were really hard to keep up with.
 All I can say is that all of Oda-san’s actions and thinking are what made OP such an unprecedented success.
 I feel that I was extremely lucky to have been able to witness it from such a close vantage point.
 I can’t wait to see what OP has in store after the 20th anniversary!

 Takeru Isaka (Dec 2010 – June 2014)